smallbigcake/CybersecurityStudy/CISSP/domain/6-security-assessment-and-testing.md

 Once an asset is discovered, the scan performs other automated actions to identify vulnerabilities, such as a port scan to identify active services like FTP or system-specific checks like querying the Windows Registry to identify installed software and patch levels.
 Some scanners can perform application-specific checks, like identifying a web server’s supported encryption cipher suites.

+##### Learning TCP Ports

+Interpreting port scan results requires knowledge of some common TCP ports.
+Here are a few that you should commit to memory when preparing for the CISSP exam:
+* FTP: 20/21
+* SSH: 22
+* Telnet: 23
+* SMTP: 25
+* DNS: 53
+* HTTP: 80
+* POP3: 110
+* NTP: 123
+* Windows File Sharing: 135, 137–139, 445
+* HTTPS: 443
+* LPR/LPD: 515
+* Microsoft SQL Server: 1433/1434
+* Oracle: 1521
+* H.323: 1720
+* PPTP: 1723
+* RDP: 3389
+* HP JetDirect printing: 9100

+##### Comparing against Known Vulnerabilities

 Once the vulnerability scanner has identified relevant information, it can compare this information against a list of known vulnerabilities.
 For example, a Linux webserver running an outdated version of the Linux kernel can be cross-referenced with a list of known vulnerabilities in that version; this list of vulnerabilities is the output of the vulnerability scanner and can be used to identify remedial action needed to address the vulnerability — in this case, applying patches.

 Scan output should identify the criticality or severity rating for each finding, often using common standards like Common Vulnerability Scoring System (CVSS) scores or specific Common Vulnerabilities and Exposures (CVE) references.

+The security community depends on a common set of standards to provide a common language for describing and evaluating vulnerabilities.
+NIST provides the community with the **Security Content Automation Protocol (SCAP)** to meet this need.
+SCAP provides this common framework for discussion and also facilitates the automation of interactions between different security systems.
+The components of SCAP most directly related to vulnerability assessment include these:
+* Common Vulnerabilities and Exposures (CVE) provides a naming system for describing security vulnerabilities.
+* Common Vulnerability Scoring System (CVSS) provides a standardized scoring system for describing the severity of security vulnerabilities.
+* Common Configuration Enumeration (CCE) provides a naming system for system configuration issues.
+* Common Platform Enumeration (CPE) provides a naming system for operating systems, applications, and devices.
+* Extensible Configuration Checklist Description Format (XCCDF) provides a language for specifying security checklists.
+* Open Vulnerability and Assessment Language (OVAL) provides a language for describing security testing procedures.

+##### Choosing a Vulnerability Scanner

 When choosing and configuring a vulnerability scanner, there are several important considerations to ensure it provides valuable output.
 A CISSP should understand how these impact the output of the tool and strike a balance to ensure maximum benefit from the tool.